kuzzleio/kuzzle-how-to/massive-data-import/README.md

 ```

 On a laptop with a I5-7300U CPU @ 2.60 GHz, 16GiB of RAM and a SSD it takes approximatively 1 minutes to load 1 millions of document in Kuzzle with the Bulk Api method and approximatively 2 minutes with mCreate method.
-This is faster than the cluster result because we don't have any latency.
+This is 40% faster than the cluster result because we don't have any latency.

-As we can see, although the bulk method is twice as fast as the mcreate method, it doesn't trigger any subscription notification.
+In conclusion, Kuzzle offers 2 methods for mass data import, each one with a different purpose:

+* [bulk](https://docs.kuzzle.io/api-documentation/controller-bulk/import/) import, an almost direct path to the database: the fastest way to import data into Kuzzle, but with an unfriendly format and no real-time capabilities
+* [multi-documents creation](https://docs.kuzzle.io/api-documentation/controller-document/m-create/): allowing any real-time subscribers to be notified about what's going on.
+While it's quite fast, it's about 40% slower than its bulk method counterpart